-The study is the first to use a magnetic tracer and handheld magnetometer for SLNM in colorectal cancer.
-The procedure improves the accuracy of nodal staging by detecting small occult metastases, which potentially allows improved treatment.
-The ex-vivo procedure can easily be implemented in routine clinical practice.
+This study is the first to use a magnetic tracer and handheld magnetometer for sentinel lymph node mapping in colorectal cancer.
+The procedure improves the accuracy of nodal staging by detecting small occult metastases, potentially allowing improved treatment.
+The ex vivo procedure can easily be implemented in routine clinical practice.